Harker-Hackers/schoology-extension/docs/index.md

-Integrate your infinite campus schedule into Schoology.
-Convinience is key.
-Navigating between both sites is a pain.
-Why not have all your school resources on a single page?

-You can now view your infnite campus schedule on Schoology!
+## Features

+* Display your infinite campus on Schoology.
+This makes it so that students don't have to continuously navigate between two sites to view their schedules.
+Especially useful for new students!

+* Graph your grade trend over time.
+You can see how your grades have changed over the course grading period.
+This can help students understand where their grades have changed, and what they can do to improve.

 ## Installation